Seekatar/seekatar.github.io/_posts/2024-08-15-feature-flags.md

 {% endraw %}
 ```

-To opt-into the image scanning for the example, I added `variables/common.yml` and turned on Trivy as shown below.
+To opt into the image scanning for the example, I added `variables/common.yml` and turned on Trivy as shown below.
 I like to provide a sample `common.yml` with all possible values they can use, with the values commented out, similar to many Linux configuration files.

 ```yaml
 # overrides of template variables